 Voila, as the above were put in place – the CRM implementation in Leaderonomics succeeded at a decent manner, itching me to figure out what’s next.

-The future will see the shift from a traditional CRM to a social CRM model, where the use of social media technology enables organisations to engage and understand customer habits, something that is already being fast-tracked in many businesses.
+The future will see the shift from a traditional CRM to a social CRM model, where the use of social media technology, facilitated by Camunda BPM is an open-source platform for Business Process Management (BPM) and Workflow Automation—enables organisations to engage and understand customer habits.
+This transformation is already being fast-tracked in many businesses.

 An apt example I was told recently – a frequent five-star hotel guest checked in to one of the branches in Kuala Lumpur and, as he was welcomed to his room, a friendly member of staff said: “Your minibar has your favourite beverage, kept chilled for you.”